Length Of a Photon

 A question which is frequently brought up by lay persons, but sometimes also by journalists reporting about some scientific experiments, concerns the length (and possibly also the transverse extent) of a photon.

-In this situation, it doesn't even make sense to ask about the length of a photon.
+In this situation, it doesn't even make much sense to ask about the length of a photon, at least without defining what exactly such a length should mean.
 If answers are given anyway, confusion is the natural consequence.
 Some people argue that a photon cannot be larger than the area which is filled by light, and this limits e.g. the transverse extent of photons in laser beams.
 Others consider the transfer of one photon energy to an atom, and conclude that this energy must be much more concentrated.
 Another approach is setting a lower limit to the extent, essentially by considering the minimum pulse duration of light with a certain optical bandwidth, and multiplying this with the velocity of light in order to convert it into a length.
+One may also consider the length of a photon wavepacket; see e.g. the famous interferometric experiment of Hong et al. (C. K. Hong, Z. Y. Ou and L. Mandel, “Measurement of subpicosecond time intervals between two photons by interference”, Phys.
+Rev. Lett.
+59, 2044 (1987), DOI:10.1103/PhysRevLett.59.2044).

-Obviously, all these thoughts are based on particular physical models of reality, not on observations.
-The manifold of mutually contradicting results just reflects the manifold of more or less suitable physical models and more or less appropriate interpretations of those.
-In other words, there is no comprehensive model of a photon of a kind which makes that question sensible.
+Obviously, all these thoughts are based on particular physical models of reality, not on observations, and often come without a clear definition of what the length of a photon should be (e.g. how it should be measured).
+The manifold of mutually contradicting results just reflects the manifold of physical models and variably appropriate interpretations of those.
+In other words, I think there is no comprehensive model of a photon of a kind which makes that question sensible.
 At most, it can make sense to ask about the length in one particular sense, but not about the length of a photon.

 By the way, the encountered problem is not specific to photons.
 The same occurs e.g. with electrons.
 In some sense, an electron can be considered as a point-like particle, but we also know about the electron's wave properties and in fact use wave functions which can be as extended as a whole atom or even a whole crystal.
 This leads to another hint for those denying the existence of photons (or more precisely, the validity of any photon concept) based on such problems: if you decide for that path, then you should do the same with electrons, protons, neutrons, etc., which also have a wave nature.